Education

 Skills

-• Personas, user flows, wireframing, prototyping
+Design: user flows, wireframing, prototyping (lo-/mid-fidelity), content design

 About Me